Monopolistic competition

 The long-run characteristics of a monopolistically competitive market are almost the same as a perfectly competitive market.
 Two differences between the two are that monopolistic competition produces heterogeneous products and that monopolistic competition involves a great deal of non-price competition, which is based on subtle product differentiation.
-A firm making profits in the short run will nonetheless only break even in the long run because demand will decrease and average total cost will increase.
-This means in the long run, a monopolistically-competitive company will make zero economic profit.
+A company making profits in the short run will nonetheless only break even in the long run because demand will decrease and average total cost will increase, meaning that in the long run, a monopolistically competitive company will make zero economic profit.
 This illustrates the amount of influence the company has over the market; because of brand loyalty, it can raise its prices without losing all of its customers.
 This means that an individual company's demand curve is downward sloping, in contrast to perfect competition, which has a perfectly elastic demand schedule.

 Characteristics

-There are six characteristics of monopolistic competition (MC):
+There are eight characteristics of monopolistic competition (MC):